sambanova/ai-starter-kit/benchmarking/benchmarking_bundles/README.md

   Metric names are prefixed with `server_`.

 - **Client metrics**
-  Performance metrics computed on the client side.
+  Performance metrics computed on the client side or machine sending the API requests.
   Metric names are prefixed with `client_`.

 - **Suffixes**